sidd-pandey/sudokuSolverDFS/README.md

 A simple DFS solution to solve sudoku implemented in java.

-To load a sudoku form file add the file name in line 19.
+To load a sudoku form file pass the file name as command line param.
 Each file should contain only one sudoku instance.
 Format of sudoku instance is shown below.